 ), who maintains evidence of service for PA military units dating from 1775-1985.
 They also maintain records of state war bonuses that were paid to service members of the WWI, Korean, WWII, and Vietnam Wars.

 *Questions about National Guard records can be directed to the Office of Veterans Affairs at 717-861-8910, option 2Service Medical Records

 You can also locate your Service Medical Records.

-If you had an overnight stay in a military treatment facility while on active duty, a clinical record of that treatment most likely exists and is available.
+If you had an overnight stay in a military treatment facility while on active duty, a clinical record of that treatment most likely exists and may be available.
 Review the rules and procedures for requesting Clinical Records.

 Veterans who plan to file a claim for benefits with the USDVA do not need to request copies of Service Medical Records.
-The VA will obtain them if not already in their possession.
+The VA will obtain these if not already in their possession.